brianyu28/specifications/filter/spec/filter.md

 Recall that if the red, green, and blue values are all set to `0x00` (hexadecimal for `0`), then the pixel is black.
 And if all values are set to `0xff` (hexadecimal for `255`), then the pixel is white.
 So long as the red, green, and blue values are all equal, the result will be varying shades of gray along the black-white spectrum, with higher values meaning lighter shades (closer to white) and lower values meaning darker shades (closer to black).

 So to convert a pixel to grayscale, we just need to make sure the red, green, and blue values are all the same value.
 But how do we know what value to make them?
 Well, it's probably reasonable to expect that if the original red, green, and blue values were all pretty high, then the new value should also be pretty high.
-And if the original values were all low, then the new value shoudl also be low.
+And if the original values were all low, then the new value should also be low.

 In fact, to ensure each pixel of the new image still has the same general brightness or darkness as the old image, we can take the average of the red, green, and blue values to determine what shade of grey to make the new pixel.